 Are discus fish easy to take care of?

 As discus fish are the most beautiful tropical fish.
 But to keep them may be a great challenge for you.
 Because their environment is extremely important for these reactive fish.
 The main thing in caring for Discus fish is to keep the tan neat and clean.
 These fish are very sensitive to disease and water conditions.

 It is mention clearly that these fish want to live in groups so, six discus are recommended

 The one thing to keep in mind before you buy the tank for your new discus is how big it needs to be.
 You will require allowing ten gallons for each fish.
 Also, discus as a shoaling species, six discuses will need to be kept.

 What type of food usually discus fish like?

 There are many conflicting points on the internet about feeding discus.
 However, we wish to make it very clear and simple for our customers.

 Here are the main points that I am doing with my discus for several years with great success.

 How Frequently Should I feed my discus?

 We mostly share our experience about feeding the discus.
-When discus is in early stage of age they eat food many times day.
-With the increase of age factor it become easy to feed them.
+When discus is in the early stage of age they eat food many times day.
+With the increase of age factor, it becomes easy to feed them.
 Follow the points given below for better growth of your fish.